The Edge of Heaven, 29Min. 30Sec. HDV, Director, and Writer, 2009

 Covering from Egypt of 10000 years ago to Washington D.C. of the 21st century, this documentary series will take a new look at how civilizational exchanges have nourished human history.

 Ep.
-1 Origins: The Birth of China (흙으로부터) [Link]
+1 Origins: The Birth of China (흙으로부터) [Watch]

 Synopsis: Ever since humankind mastered the command over a fire, vessel making using clay and fire has continued until today.
 One of the very first clay containers was baked in the Nile area in Africa.
 Since then, earthenwares appeared in every civilization in the continents of Eurasia and America.
 Earthenware, the first vessel, comprehended a universal human desire to preserve food safely.
 Every civilization strove to develop vessels that are more durable and better water-resistant.
 It was a competing effort to find better ways to raise the fire temperature and to solidify clay particles more firmly.
 China was the winner in this competition.
 Her land was abundant in heat-resistant clay and firewood.
 Such blessings of nature awarded the victory to China: Chinese potters finally gave birth to porcelain by fire-treating clay in the heat of 1220c.
 The porcelain was the strongest vessel human hands had ever produced.
 It rapidly spread to Asia and Africa, yet, only China knew the technology.
 To all the civilizations other than China, porcelain was an object of desire at that time.

 Ep.
-2 Destiny: The Celadon Road (신비의 자기) [Link]
+2 Destiny: The Celadon Road (신비의 자기) [Watch]

 The color of the clear sky after a rain: This is the color of celadon created by Song Dynasty potters.
 It is said that even contemporary technology cannot recreate its mysterious hue.
 In the 9th century, the porcelain technology, after being monopolized by China, traveled to the Korean peninsula.
 The Koryo Celadon produced there were of the highest value and commanded prices unheard of before in China.
 Celadon was traded in Islam countries for the price as expensive as golden or silverware.
 The demand for the celadon from those countries could not be met by trade through land only.
 Islam merchants overcame this obstacle by exploring sea routes.
 This route was called ‘the Silk Road of the Sea.’
 Just as silk opened the Silk Road, porcelain opened up the seafaring china road.

 Ep.
-3 Blue & White: The Mongolian Impact (이슬람의 유산) [Link]
+3 Blue & White: The Mongolian Impact (이슬람의 유산) [Watch]

 This survival techniques of settlers’ civilizations had not been applied in the Great Plains of Mongolia.
 Descendants of nomads in this land unified Eurasian continent, the only and the last of such event in human history.
 The birth of this great empire contributed to inter-civilizational exchanges.
 Following the Mongolian custom of favoring white-colored clothes, Chinese potters made white porcelain.
 Added to this was Islam’s cobalt blue pigment.
 There came the birth of the blue & white porcelain, with blue painting on a white surface.
 This new form of porcelain would never have come into existence without inter-civilizational exchanges.
 The blue and white porcelain announced the coming of the age of brush in porcelain making.
 Chinaware produced in this period became the archetype of chinaware of today.

 Ep.
-4 Empire: The Chinoiserie World (청화의 제국) Link]
+4 Empire: The Chinoiserie World (청화의 제국) [Watch]

 In 1405, the eunuch Zheng He of Ming Dynasty and his fleet left on an exploration.
 Covering a period of 28 years in seven expeditions.
 Zheng He’s fleet would advance as far as to the southern shores of eastern Africa.
 The expeditions helped Europe enter the great maritime age.
 In 1498, Vasco da Gama successfully sailed around the Cape of Good Hope.
 Landing in India looking for Christians and black pepper, he encountered an unexpected item.
 It was blue and white porcelain.
 Ever since he returned from Calicut, India, with Chinese blue and white porcelain, Europe was fascinated by this mysterious object.
 Europe’s imperial court and noble class aspired to own Chinese porcelain.
 It became a status symbol.
 From the 16th century, Europe was emblazed with Chinoiserie, the fad of things Chinese.
 From 1602 to 1682, Chinese porcelain brought to Europe by Dutch ships only reached 16 million pieces.
 Chinese blue & white porcelain spread to the Atlantic ocean via Indian ocean.
 The world became one big “Empire of Blue & White porcelain.”

 Ep.
-5 Rivalry: The Century of Challenge (도전의 세기) [Link]
+5 Rivalry: The Century of Challenge (도전의 세기) [Watch]

 Coffee was introduced to Europe in the 17th century.
 The greatest consumers of this new drink were the bourgeoisie.
 The growing popularity of coffee and the emergence of the bourgeoisie class resulted in an explosive demand for china-ware.
 Once a decorative item in cabinets and shelves, porcelain now filled Europe’s dining tables.
 The world porcelain market was ushered into a second golden age.
 The Netherlands and Britain, following Portugal and Spain, joined the trade war for china.
 By that time, China’s suzerain status and monopoly over china were being threatened.
 When China’s porcelain production became unstable during the transition period from Ming to Ching, Japan made an entrance on the world porcelain scene.
 Japan’s china production found its origin in potters of Chosun Korea.
 But Japan soon overgrew the stage of merely copying Chinese porcelain, and created colored porcelain of her own style.
 Japanese porcelain competed in Europe with Chinese porcelain and gave rise to a new fashion called the Japonism.
 Challenge and completion were the driving force for such self-development.

 Ep.
-6 Beyond: The Path of Civilizations (문명을 넘어) [Link]
+6 Beyond: The Path of Civilizations (문명을 넘어) [Watch]

 King Augustus of Sachsen entrusted the alchemist Bottger and the chemist Tschirnhaus with a task to make porcelain as good as Chinese one.
 In 1709, they succeeded in making the first porcelain in Europe.
 It was the result of more than 30,000 experiments over 3 years of time.
 They tried to keep the secret within Germany.
 But in 30 years, the technology found its way all over Europe.
 The industrial revolution started in the UK market a turning point in porcelain production.
 As machinery replaced potters, china also changed status from handmade product to machine produced product.
 Mass-produced European china marched eastward along with the expansion of the 19th-century imperialism.
 China retreated from the world porcelain market she had dominated over 1000 years, which Europe conquered within 200 years of its porcelain producing history.
 Into the 21st century, porcelain technology has developed into hi-tech material engineering, and is now being applied to space travel.
 ‘China’ represents the human desire to create the finest object through the articulation of art and science.
 Originated from an unknown Chinese potter, china internalized elements of various civilizations and developed them into a form of highly advanced science.